Slower German inflation seen raising pressure on ECB to act

 Data from six states showed annual inflation rates ranging from 0.6 percent to 1.1 percent.
-Economists had forecast that the the preliminary national rate, due out at 2 p.m.
-(1200 GMT), would show consumer prices climbed by 1.1 percent on the year.
+Economists had forecast that the preliminary national rate, due out at 2 p.m.
+(8 a.m.
+EDT), would show consumer prices climbed by 1.1 percent on the year.

 In North Rhine-Westphalia (NRW), Germany's most populous state and traditionally a bellwether for the national data, consumer prices increased by 1.1. percent on the year, their lowest annual rate since Sept.
 2010.